 Evidence-based actions for balance

-These actions and responses can be implemented with a minimal investment of resources or cost to the organization.
+You can implement these actions and responses with few resources and limited cost to the organization.

 Description: In a work environment with positive balance, employees are supported to manage the demands of work, family and personal life.